abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

     Text: {text} <end_of_turn>
     <start_of_turn>model
 ```
-- `{text}` is the source sentence to extract named entities from.
+- `{text}` is the source sentence from which to extract named entities.

-### Prompt Template for NER translation augmented generation
+### Prompt Template for NER Translation Augmented Generation
 The following prompt template is used for each translation task:

 ```